to create and sustain a racially and socio-economically balanced community, developing the skills of Creativity, Collaboration, and Compassion

 Contact us to get involved →

 You can tell others about Natural Creativity, particularly those parents whose young people are not happy in school, or who don’t want even to enroll them in the first place, either due to the social life of most schools or the emphasis on standardized instruction and testing at the expense of individual development.
-(Refer them to this website or encourage them to contact us for an appointment.)
+(Refer them to this website or encourage them to schedule a phone call.)